Assorted symbols in Chinese art and history

 Painting bamboo

 A writing brush is one of a scholar's four treasures.
 The shaft is traditionally made of bamboo and the brush of animal hair.
 A calligrapher is still an esteemed professional in China and quality of calligraphy is regarded as a good judge of character.
 As well as symbolizing scholarship directly a bǐ can represent certainty as bǐ means ‘to cause’.
-So combining a brush with an ingot ( dìng) and a ruyi give Bì dìng rú yì ‘You will be sure to have all you desire’.
+So combining a brush with an ingot ( dìng) and a ruyi together gives the wish Bì dìng rú yì ‘You will be sure to have all you desire’.

 Canopy gài